 In the uncertain times that we are currently living in, it is important that we are fully prepared for the possibility that we may have to have a full or partial closure of school depending on the local Covid-19 situation.
 There will also be instances where individual children will be self-isolating due to coming into contact with a positive case of COVID19.
 As a school we are producing detailed plans for remote learning so that children will have access to a high quality education at home.
-Click here to view the remote learning policy which provides further details.
+Click here to view our full remote learning policy which provides further details.
 A paper-based copy is also available upon request.

 Every child has a unique login to access their Showbie account which is included within their paper-based remote learning pack.
 Showbie is a safe and secure solution for children to access online learning materials directly from their class teacher and to share work completed at home.
 By clicking the image above, you will be taken directly to the Showbie webpage.
 In the centre of the screen, you will see an option to sign-in.